vacanza/holidays/docs/holiday_categories.md

 **SABIAN**
 Holidays specific to the Sabian religious tradition.

+Examples:
+- Used in Iraq for Sabian community holidays

 **YAZIDI**
 Holidays specific to the Yazidi religious tradition.

+Examples:
+- Used in Iraq for Yazidi community holidays

 ### Ethnic and Cultural Categories

 **ARMENIAN**
 Holidays specific to Armenian culture and traditions.

+Examples:
+- Used in Argentina for Armenian community holidays

 **ALBANIAN**
 Holidays specific to Albanian culture and traditions.

+Examples:
+- Used in North Macedonia for Albanian community holidays

 **BOSNIAN**
 Holidays specific to Bosnian culture and traditions.

+Examples:
+- Used in Bosnia and Herzegovina for Bosnian community holidays

 **SERBIAN**
 Holidays specific to Serbian culture and traditions.

+Examples:
+- Used in Montenegro and Bosnia for Serbian community holidays

 **TURKISH**
 Holidays specific to Turkish culture and traditions.

+Examples:
+- Used in North Macedonia for Turkish community holidays

 **ROMA**
 Holidays specific to Roma culture and traditions.

+Examples:
+- Used in various European countries for Roma community holidays

 **VLACH**
 Holidays specific to Vlach culture and traditions.

+Examples:
+- Used in Romania and other Balkan countries for Vlach community holidays

 ## Usage Examples